One of the best things you can do to improve your overall health is to start making small changes in your diet.

-Cruciferous vegetables are rich in nutrients, including several carotenoids (beta-carotene, lutein, zeaxanthin); vitamins C, E, and K; folate, and minerals as well as an excellent source of fiber.
-In addition, cruciferous vegetables contain an important group of substances known as glucosinolates, which are sulfur-containing chemicals.
-These chemicals are responsible for the pungent aroma and bitter flavor of cruciferous vegetables.
+Cruciferous vegetables are rich in nutrients, including several carotenoids (beta-carotene, lutein, zeaxanthin); vitamins C, E, and K; folate; and minerals, as well as an excellent source of fiber.
+In addition, cruciferous vegetables contain an important group of substances known as glucosinolates, sulfur-containing chemicals.
+These chemicals are responsible for cruciferous vegetables’ pungent aroma and bitter flavor.
 The glucosinolates are broken down into active compounds such as sulforaphane and indole-3-carbinol when they are digested.
-These are the key compounds that are under extensive research with regards to their role in reducing the incidence of cancer.
+These are the key compounds that are under extensive research with regard to their role in reducing the incidence of cancer.

-Sulforaphane has been studied for the prevention and treatment of several types of cancer, including stomach, bladder, breast, prostate, lung, colon and skin.
-In addition, research indicates sulforaphane possesses the capacity to intervene in multistage carcinogenesis through the modulation and/or regulation of important cellular mechanisms and to be selectively toxic to malignant cells.
+Sulforaphane has been studied to prevent and treat several types of cancer, including stomach, bladder, breast, prostate, lung, colon, and skin.
+In addition, research indicates sulforaphane can intervene in multistage carcinogenesis through the modulation and/or regulation of important cellular mechanisms and be selectively toxic to malignant cells.
 Sulforaphane can also induce cell death (apoptosis) and inhibit tumor blood vessel formation and tumor cell migration.

 We are in a world inundated with chemicals and toxins.
 The average person is exposed to millions of these per day.
-Cruciferous vegetables can assist your body’s innate ability to detoxify which is very helpful on a day to day basis and even more reason to eat a serving each day.
-The detoxifying qualities of cruciferous vegetables is thought to be directly connected to sulforaphane’s role in activation of Nrf2, which is known to have a critical role in the metabolism and excretion of toxic substances.
+Cruciferous vegetables can assist your body’s innate ability to detoxify, which is very helpful on a day-to-day basis and even more reason to eat a serving each day.
+The detoxifying qualities of cruciferous vegetables are thought to be directly connected to sulforaphane’s role in the activation of Nrf2, which is known to have a critical role in the metabolism and excretion of toxic substances.

 An equally important benefit of cruciferous vegetables is their impact on inflammation.